The CET Zone contains all the current DOCET training materials. Here you can:

 This programme looks at the symptoms of flashes and floaters and provides guidance for optometrists on assessment and appropriate management of patients, including referral decisions.

-Accredited Level 1 e-learning, covering a variety of safeguarding issues that optometrists need to be aware of when working with children and young people.
+Accredited Level 2 e-learning, covering the key safeguarding issues that optometrists need to be aware of when working with children and young people.